General Degree Requirements

 Master of Engineering

-To be awarded the graduate degree of Master of Engineering with specification of the field in which the student has specialized, the student must satisfactorily complete at least 66 units of subject credit (including at least 42 graduate units) and a thesis which collectively constitute a structured program of at least 90 units acceptable to the department of the School of Engineering in which the student is enrolled.
+To be awarded the Master of Engineering degree with specification of the field in which the student has specialized, the student must satisfactorily complete at least 66 units of subject credit (including at least 42 units of graduate subject credit) and a thesis which collectively constitute a structured program of at least 90 units acceptable to the department of the School of Engineering in which the student is enrolled.
 The candidate must also have been in residence for a minimum of one regular term.

 Master of Finance